 The design team worked together to build flexible, highly efficient, generically planned, open labs tailored to multiple science and engineering disciplines.

 The facility offers roughly 118,000 square feet of laboratories, with open lab spaces at the perimeter with interior support space, offices and public spaces at the ends of the building, and expression of these elements on the façade with glass curtainwall as well as expression of “servant” spaces such as stairs and penthouses with tile panels.

-The School of Engineering designated three floors for housing programs such as robotics, advanced manufacturing, cyber physics, virtual and augmented reality, mechatronics, and other fields.
+The School of Engineering designated three floors for housing programs such as robotics, advanced manufacturing that includes, various rugged industrial keyboards in an integrated computing system, cyber physics, virtual and augmented reality, mechatronics, and other fields.
 The Institute for Systems Genomics consists of two floors, including its Center for Genome Innovation, microbial analysis and resource service, and other programs.

 While working on a very constrained site, as well as fielding concerns from some of the faculty regarding the open plan labs, the team was able to proceed and overcome these challenges with careful planning and discussion.

 According to Mitchell Giurgola Partner James R. Braddock, AIA, UConn’s new science facility is, to the best of his knowledge, the first example of an open plan engineering lab.

 “We have done numerous open plan science labs, but this is our first open plan engineering research lab, where numerous groups do individual projects such as using grinding machines, in a common space,” said Braddock.
 “We believe this fosters interaction and collaboration among groups and will have a positive effect on research outcomes.
 It also facilitates changes in space need among groups as research projects begin and end, optimizing space utilization.”